 - Presentation of a certificate or resolution, appropriate for framing;

-- Receive University ID/business card designating as Emeritus faculty;
+- Receive University ID/business card designating as Emeritus faculty, if requested;

 - Ability to request institutional affiliation for proposals to funding agencies;

-- Use of University stationary when in correspondence related to her/his professional role while a Marywood faculty member (e.g., submission of journal articles, serving as a reviewer for journals or books);
+- Use of University stationery when in correspondence related to her/his professional role while a Marywood faculty member (e.g., submission of journal articles, serving as a reviewer for journals or books);

 - Maintain access to campus email;